scaucao/Fracture-network-prescribed-mesh/README.md

 # Fracture_network-prescribed-mesh
 This repository contains the mesh file for the numerical example: "Example 3: Flow through a 2D porous media with fracture network" of the work:

 S. Caucao, G.N.
 Gatica, and L.F.
 Gatica: A Banach spaces-based mixed finite element method for the stationary convective Brinkman-Forchheimer problem.
-Preprint 2023-10, Centro de Investigación en Ingeniería Matemática (CI²MA), Universidad de Concepción, (2023).
+Preprint 2023-1x, Centro de Investigación en Ingeniería Matemática (CI²MA), Universidad de Concepción, (2023).

-Available in: <a href="https://ci2ma.udec.cl/publicaciones/prepublicaciones/prepublicacionen.php?id=516" target="_blank">https://ci2ma.udec.cl/publicaciones/prepublicaciones/prepublicacionen.php?id=516</a>
+Available in: <a href="" target="_blank">link</a>

 To load the mesh in FreeFem++, use the code:

-mesh Th = readmesh("Fracture_network-mesh.msh");
+mesh Th = readmesh("Fracture-mesh.msh");

 Labels setting: